Royal Ascot review and replays

-A review of Thursday's action at Royal Ascot where Kyprios landed a dramatic Gold Cup for Aidan O'Brien and Ryan Moore.
+A review of the action from Friday's meeting at Royal Ascot where Inspiral and Perfect Power justified favouritism in the Group Ones.

-Kyprios landed a thrilling Gold Cup for Aidan O'Brien and Ryan Moore, a remarkable eighth win in the race for the trainer.
+Frankie Dettori got his first winner of the week in sensational style as Inspiral bounded clear in the style of a top-notch filly in the Group One Coronation Stakes at Royal Ascot on Friday.

-it was a dramatic renewal of the Group One feature with Frankie Dettori having to switch Stradivarius all the way to the stands' side to get racing room down the home straight.
+John & Thady Gosden's three-year-old missed the 1000 Guineas as her trainers weren't happy with her in the spring, but she proved she trained on after a highly successful juvenile season with a brilliant success on her first start at three.

 Watch Race Replay